RAG security: Why it amplifies your existing posture

 Why prompt injection gets the wrong focus

 Everyone talks about prompt injection as the big RAG security threat.
-OWASP lists prompt injection as the top LLM risk, with indirect prompt injection being particularly relevant for RAG systems where “malicious prompts are hidden in documents that the RAG system uses as a knowledge source.”
+The OWASP Top 10 for LLM Applications 2025 keeps prompt injection at the #1 spot, and indirect injection is particularly relevant for RAG systems where malicious prompts hide in documents the system uses as a knowledge source.
+The 2025 update also added a dedicated entry for vector and embedding weaknesses - LLM08 - reflecting that 53% of companies now rely on RAG instead of fine-tuning.

 But prompt injection is a symptom, not the disease.
+A landmark 2025 study from researchers across OpenAI, Anthropic, and Google DeepMind examined 12 published defenses against prompt injection and bypassed them with over 90% success rate.
+Even OpenAI now calls it a “long-term AI security challenge” where deterministic security guarantees remain out of reach.
 The real issue is that you’re ingesting unvetted content into your knowledge base.
 If attackers can inject malicious prompts into your documents, you have a content oversight problem, not a RAG problem.
 Understanding proper prompt engineering helps, but it won’t fix broken data oversight.

-Research shows that “just five carefully crafted documents in a database of millions can successfully manipulate AI responses.”
+Research demonstrates that just five carefully crafted documents can manipulate AI responses 90% of the time through RAG poisoning.
 This isn’t a failure of RAG security - it’s a failure of data integrity controls.

 The regulatory reality check

-GDPR and AI intersect in ways that make data subject access requests potentially catastrophic for poorly governed RAG systems.
+GDPR enforcement remains aggressive - EUR 1.2 billion in fines in 2024 alone, with cumulative penalties hitting EUR 5.88 billion since inception.
+That intersects with RAG in ways that make data subject access requests potentially catastrophic for poorly governed systems.
 If someone requests all data you hold about them, and your RAG system has ingested emails, documents, and spreadsheets without proper data classification, you might not even know where their personal data lives.
+The EDPB clarified in 2025 that large language models rarely achieve anonymization standards, which means controllers deploying third-party LLMs need comprehensive legitimate interests assessments.

-HIPAA requirements become similarly complex.
-Healthcare organizations pursuing both HIPAA and SOC 2 requirements discover that RAG systems can inadvertently surface protected health information across contexts that traditional access controls would prevent.
+HIPAA requirements are getting stricter too.
+HHS proposed its first major Security Rule update in 20 years in late 2024, explicitly establishing that ePHI used in AI training data and prediction models falls under HIPAA protection.
+Healthcare organizations pursuing both HIPAA and SOC 2 compliance discover that RAG systems can inadvertently surface protected health information across contexts that traditional access controls would prevent.

 The pattern is consistent: RAG doesn’t create regulatory issues, but it makes existing data oversight gaps legally consequential.
 This is part of the broader fragmentation problem in AI readiness - we’re building advanced systems on unstable foundations.